ocaml/ocaml.org/data/tutorials/getting-started/gs_02_fst_program.md

 ## Defining Module Interfaces

-What UTop's `#show` command displays is an API, the list of definitions provided by a module, which is called a _module interface_.
-In a similar way, module can be defined by `.ml` files.
-It is also possible to define module interfaces from files.
-Such files have a `.mli` extension and must share the same name part.
+What UTop's `#show` command displays is an [API](https://en.wikipedia.org/wiki/API#Libraries_and_frameworks) (in the software library sense): the list of definitions provided by a module.
+In OCaml, this is called a _module interface_.
+A `.ml` file defines a module.
+In a similar way, an `.mli` file defines a module interface.
+A module interface file must be attached to a module file.
+To do that, an `.mli` file must have the same base name part as the `.ml` file it attaches to.
 ```shell
 $ echo 'val world : string' > lib/hello.mli
 ```